guerradaniel/byte-bank-broker/README.md

 ## Development server

+Open a terminal and run the `npm install` command to install the project's dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Open another terminal and navigate to the project's `api` folder.
 Run `npm start` for a back-end server.
 Navigate to `http://localhost:3000/`.
 The application will be reloaded automatically and the login and password information of authenticated users will be on the project console.